Matilda the Musical: Musical numbers

 The instrumentation uses a ten-to-thirteen-piece orchestra, including keyboards, reeds, brass, strings and percussion.
 The performances run 2 hours and 40 minutes, including one interval.
-The "Overture" is included in the Broadway production only while the "Entr'acte" was only used in the London production where it has now been cut apart from the final bars which lead into "When I Grow Up".
+The "Overture" was included in the Broadway production while the "Entr'acte" was only used in the London production where it has now been cut apart from the final bars which lead into "When I Grow Up".
+Note that as of September 2023, the "Overture" has been introduced into the London production, and is included in the 2025 UK Tour.

 Recordings

 The cast album recorded by the original Stratford company was released on CD in September 2011 and a month later as a Digital Download.
 It features a hidden spoken track which follows "When I Grow Up" (Reprise).
-This is the full version speech that is heard in part, before, during and after "Quiet" in the show.
+This is the full version of the speech that is heard in part, before, during and after "Quiet" in the show.

 A new Original Broadway cast album was released on 22 September 2013 as a CD.
 This contains more tracks than the UK recording and includes "The Chokey Chant".
 The deluxe version features Matilda's stories of the Acrobat and the Escapologist, the song "Perhaps a Child" sung by Sergei, which was cut from the show early on in the Stratford previews due to time constraints, but the final lines were included in the Broadway show as "This Little Girl Reprise".
 The album also included "Naughty" with all four Broadway Matildas singing.